top of page

 • Safe spaces to take a break if things feel overwhelming

-• Guided reflection after activities (“How did that feel?”
-“What helped?”)
+• Guided reflection after activities to build self-awareness

-• Peer modelling — seeing others use calm-down strategies can be powerful
+• Peer modelling, where seeing others use calm-down strategies can be genuinely powerful

 Our support staff are trained to notice early signs of dysregulation and respond before things escalate.
-That might mean redirecting, validating feelings, offering sensory tools, or simply providing a quiet moment to reset.
+That might mean a gentle redirect, validating what the participant is feeling, offering a sensory tool, or simply providing a quiet moment to reset without pressure.

-One-on-one time offers something group settings can’t always provide: space to slow down and personalise support.
-Here’s how we use 1:1 time to help participants build emotional regulation:
+One-on-one time offers something group settings cannot always provide: space to slow down and personalise support completely around one person.

-• Co-regulation – staying calm with a participant as they experience strong emotions
+• Co-regulate alongside a participant as they experience strong emotions

-• Identifying triggers – gently exploring what led to the upset
+• Gently explore what led to the upset and identify patterns over time

-• Practising coping strategies – like breathing, movement, or sensory tools
+• Practise coping strategies like breathing, movement, or sensory tools

-• Celebrating progress – recognising when participants manage things better than before
+• Celebrate progress when participants manage something better than they did before

-We often use play, movement, art, or everyday tasks as opportunities to explore emotional experiences in a low-pressure way.
+We often use play, movement, art, or everyday tasks as the vehicle for this work.
+Low-pressure activities create the conditions where emotional learning actually happens.

 Comments